Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 ### `78` New Attack Action

 - This instructs the TeamType to use the TaskForce to approach and attack the target specified by the second parameter.
 These attack script actions are self repeating until the team kills the designated target.
-Target priority is affected by threat & distance: Closer targets have more priority.
+Target priority is affected by threat & distance: `Closer targets have more priority`.
 Look at the table below for the possible second parameter values and the Target Type associated.

 In `aimd.ini`:
 ```ini